wgmo/graphtik/docs/source/arch.rst

         further down the dag, to reduce memory footprint while computing.

     solution
-        A :class:`collections.ChainMap` created internally by :meth:`.NetworkOperation.compute()`
+        A :class:`.Solution` created internally by :meth:`.NetworkOperation.compute()`
-        (if not given externally) to hold the values of the `inputs`, and those of the generated (intermediate and possibly overwritten) `outputs`.
+        to hold the values of the `inputs`, and those of the generated (intermediate and possibly overwritten) `outputs`.
-        One dictionary is contained for each `operation` execution.
+        It is based on a :class:`collections.ChainMap`, to keep one dictionary for each `operation` executed +1 for inputs.

         The last operation result wins in the final *outputs* produced, BUT while executing, the `needs` of each operation receive the *solution* values